Fort Pepperrell, St. John's

 Even though the US Army had hired local labourers to begin base construction in October 1940, living quarters were not yet ready when the Edmund B. Alexander arrived in Newfoundland three months later.
 As a result, the ship remained anchored in St. John’s Harbour until July 1941, serving most of that time as a floating barracks for the troops.

 Photographer unknown.
-Reproduced by the permission of the Maritime History Archive (PF-306.183), Memorial University, St. John’s, NL.
+Reproduced by the permission of the Maritime History Archive (PF-306.183), Memorial University of Newfoundland, St. John’s, NL.

-The soldiers, meanwhile, began building temporary living quarters on Signal Hill and on 15 acres of land in St. John’s between Military and Carpasian Roads, which they named Camp Alexander.
+The soldiers, meanwhile, began building temporary living quarters on Signal Hill and on 15 acres of land in St. John's west of Carpasian Road and generally north of Pine Bud Avenue, which they named Camp Alexander.
 By May 20, all the troops had moved into their new land-based quarters, where they would stay until more permanent housing was erected at Fort Pepperrell.

 That same month, construction truly got underway at the army base, which builders were told should accommodate 3,500 troops, 14,315 square feet of warehouse space, inside storage for 310 vehicles and outside storage space of 20 acres.
 Additionally, the site was to include a hospital, a power plant, a fire station, a bakery and other facilities necessary for the operation of a permanent army base.